Saturday Night Live: hosts, cast and everything we know about season 47 of NBC’s late-night sketch show

-Saturday Night Live has been a TV institution for nearly 50 years, as NBC’s late-night sketch show will head into its 47th season in the fall of 2021.
+Saturday Night Live has been a TV institution for nearly 50 years, as NBC’s late-night sketch show is in its 47th season.

 While shepherded by creator Lorne Michaels for all that time, SNL has featured a gigantic roster of comedic talents as both cast members, hosts and writers, all of which have contributed memorable characters and moments that have found permanent homes in the cultural landscape.

-Whether you’re staying up late to watch it live or watching new and classic clips on YouTube, SNL is always good for a laugh, and more are certainly on the way with season 47.
-Here is everything we know about this upcoming season of Saturday Night Live.
+Whether you’re staying up late to watch it live or watching new and classic clips on YouTube, SNL is always good for a laugh, delivering plenty of them already throughout season 47.
+Here is everything we know about this season of Saturday Night Live.

-SNL has introduced viewers to some of their favorite comedians of all-time: Bill Murray, Dan Aykroyd, Jane Curtin, Gilda Radner, Eddie Murphy, Mike Myers, Dana Carvey, Molly Shannon, Will Ferrell, Adam Sandler, Chris Farley, Chris Rock, Tina Fey, Amy Poehler, Bill Hader, Jason Sudeikis, Kristen Wiig and Andy Samberg, just to name a few.
-So it’s not a surprise that who is on the cast is always a big story as we head into a new season, and this year may be even bigger.
+SNL has introduced viewers to some of their favorite comedians of all time: Bill Murray, Dan Aykroyd, Jane Curtin, Gilda Radner, Eddie Murphy, Mike Myers, Dana Carvey, Molly Shannon, Will Ferrell, Adam Sandler, Chris Farley, Chris Rock, Tina Fey, Amy Poehler, Bill Hader, Jason Sudeikis, Kristen Wiig and Andy Samberg, just to name a few.
+And the current cast of Saturday Night Live is filled with a bunch of fan favorites as well.

 - Aidy Bryant (repertory player)